open-telemetry/opentelemetry-js/examples/tracing-channels/README.md

   - `opentelemetry.ts` - OpenTelemetry SDK setup with OTLP and console exporters, also registers the tracing channel instrumentation

 To run the example:
-- `npm run compile` (from top-level, important as context operations are not available otherwise, they are not available on `main` yet)
+- `npm run compile` (from top-level of the repo, important as context operations are not available otherwise, they are not available on `main` yet)
 - `npm run start` (you can set OTLP exporter env vars to point it to your backend of choice)

 You should see properly parented spans for both tracing channel operations and nested traditionally-instrumented operations.